The eternal dilemma: where is our data more secure, on our machine or ‘somewhere’ in the cloud?

 2. Inadequate identity and access management

-Inadequately protected credentials, lack of automated rotation of cryptographic keys, passwords and certificates, failure to use multi-factor authentication or strong passwords cause threat.
+Inadequately protected credentials, lack of automated rotation of cryptographic keys, passwords and certificates, failure to use multi-factor authentication or strong passwords cause threats.
 Granular privilege and key management should be implemented to avoid granting extensive privileges beyond what is intended or required.
 Improperly configured keys and privileges increase the chance of security risks.

 3. Insecure interfaces and APIs

 Application Programming Interfaces (API) security is of prime importance.
 Their vulnerabilities can give attackers a clear path to stealing user or employee credentials.

 Another type of threat is when a company becomes operational in the cloud using security infrastructure and strategies that were not designed for it.
 The company’s security architecture needs to align with business goals and objectives.

 It is a significant threat that can cause a great deal of disruption, including theft or destruction of important data, halting service delivery, or financial fraud.

 Insiders can be current or former employees and contractors, and they do not need to have malicious intent to cause damage.